Direct Entry MSN Programs

 Direct Entry MSN programs reflect the call by the National League for Nursing (NLN) to build avenues within nursing education that “facilitate and inspire the seamless academic progression of nursing students and nurses.
 Our common goal is a well educated, diverse nursing workforce to advance the nation’s health” (NLN).

 The basic format of programs that offer students with a non-nursing degree the opportunity to earn a Master’s Degree in Nursing is similar to that of an Accelerated BSN program.
 You get to apply the credits from the general education & science classes you have already taken, and then dive into a rigorous program of nursing theory and clinical work.
+The Masters version of this is sometimes called a Masters Entry to the Profession of Nursing (MEPN).
+You can access a list of MEPN programs by using our search bar or clicking on your options to view schools.

 There are many important things to keep in mind while researching the schools that offer a Masters in Nursing for non-nursing majors.
 Most schools design their programs so that you can complete the requirements for your BSN degree first, and then enter into a more specialized track of study for your MSN degree.
 These may be listed as direct entry BSN nursing programs, and must be completed before you move into graduate entry nursing programs.
 Some programs also require that you practice as an RN after your BSN is earned, in order to gain valuable clinical experience and an understanding of the nursing profession.